AndreaDejanGrande/Triglav/README.md

 Block: 0074c5e482e34a506d2a051a...
 Started: [17:17:22]  Best share: 2.71K

-This shows a short stretch of the current block, when the new block started, and the all time best difficulty share you've found since starting sgminer this time.
+This shows a short stretch of the current block, when the new block started, and the all time best difficulty share you've found since starting Triglav this time.